ahmad899/solution/README.md

-# Git Lab Python Script Docker
+# GitLab API Python Script Docker

 This repository contains a Python script that runs within a Docker container.
 This README provides instructions on how to set up and run the script using Docker.
+The script is responsible for granting or creating permissions for users on groups or projects.
+It also retrieves all the merge requests or issues for a specified year in JSON format.

 ## Prerequisites